maiziex/HAPDeNovo/README.md

 --chr_start: "1" specifies chromosome starting from 1.  <br />
 --chr_end: "10" specifies chromosome ending by 10.   <br />
---child_id: "20976"  <br />
+--child_id: "20976" is the sample id from the header of the bam file for child.  <br />
---parent1_id: "20971"  <br />
+--parent1_id: "20971" is the sample id from the header of the bam file for first parent. <br />
---parent2_id: "20972"  <br />
+--parent2_id: "20972" is the sample id from the header of the bam file for second parent.  <br />
 --phased_vcf_prefix: "trio_mergecall_10x_phased" is the user customized prefix of the vcf file for each chromosome from step 2.  <br />
 --output: "denovo_triodenovo_depth15_HAPDeNovo_filer1.txt" is the user customized txt file name for final de novo mutation output. <br />
---depth: "1" specifies the depth filter. <br />
+--depth: "1" specifies the depth filter by 1. <br />
---input_denovo: "denovo_triodenovo_depth15_DQ7.txt" is the de novo results from other tools like GATK/freebayes/TrioDenovo/DeNovoGear, or any user customized txt file for de novo muations. <br />
+--input_denovo: "denovo_triodenovo_depth15_DQ7.txt" is the de novo results from other tools like GATK/freebayes/TrioDenovo/DeNovoGear, or any user customized txt file for de novo muations.
+This text file needs to contain chromose name and the corresponding locus per row for each de novo mutation. <br />
 --input_file_dir: "../doc" specifies the directory folder for the input_denovo file.  <br />